Adult Student Awards

 For more information about the award, including selection criteria, or to submit a nomination, please review the application.

-Applications for the 2019 Outstanding Adult Student Award are now open.
-Applications can be submitted through March 1, 2019.
+Applications for the 2020 Outstanding Adult Student Award will open in mid-January.
+Applications can be submitted through March 2, 2020.

-The winner will be announced at the annual award reception on April 4, 2019.
+The winner will be announced at the annual award reception in April 2020.

 Current & Past Award Winners